About

 In June 2022, Osaze & Marcus released their debut EP, Stepping Out.
 The five-track project showcased their ability to merge Afrobeats melodies with rap influences.
 The EP earned them an interview on BBC Bristol, and the track “Champion” received radio play.
 However, it was the rap-focused single “Obsessed” that marked a major shift.
 After publicly announcing the filming location for the music video, hundreds of supporters gathered in Sutton for the shoot, creating one of the duo’s first large-scale demonstrations of local support.

 By 2023, Osaze & Marcus had become a recognised name within Sutton.
 Riding the rise of Afro-Drill in the UK, they released “Discoteca”, a high-energy track that quickly became a local anthem.
 After performing it at their school’s annual talent show, the headteacher invited the duo to perform the song across multiple assemblies for every year group.
 The impact was immediate, word of their music spread across schools throughout the borough.
-“Discoteca” later featured at community events including St Helier Festival and Thornton Heath FHestival, further strengthening their local presence.
+“Discoteca” later featured at community events including St Helier Festival and Thornton Heath Festival, further strengthening their local presence.

 In 2024, their single “Busy” caught the attention of an ITV scout working for Britain's Got Talent.
 The duo were invited to audition live in front of judges Simon Cowell, Amanda Holden, Alesha Dixon and KSI.
 After delivering a confident performance and receiving four yeses from the panel, the audition was ultimately not broadcast, preventing progression in the competition.
 Nonetheless, the experience reinforced their ability to perform at a national level and strengthened their resolve to build independently.

 Since then, Osaze & Marcus have released additional projects including Hello and Caution, expanding their catalogue and refining their sound.
 Entering 2026, the duo have begun a new chapter.
 Their single “Close To U” has generated strong traction across Sutton, with increasing local recognition and widespread youth engagement.
-Through consistent releases, strategic filming across the borough and a growing live presence, Osaze & Marcus are transitioning from promising local talent to a fully established South London act with ambitions that extend far beyond their home borough.

-With roots in Afrobeats, foundations in rap and a story built on family, resilience and community, Osaze & Marcus continue to evolve, carrying both cultural heritage and hometown pride into the next phase of their journey.
+With roots in Afrobeats, foundations in rap and a story built on family, resilience and community, Osaze & Marcus continue to evolve as one of South London’s most promising young acts.
+Combining grassroots support with increasing industry attention, the duo are entering a new phase of their career with ambitions that extend far beyond their home borough.